Sparksbox

 AI agents just made the remix automatic.

 Brands that are still betting on content scale in 2026 are building on sand.
-The ones that matter are investing in direct relationships, proprietary data, and conversion mechanisms that don't depend on attribution.
-Because attribution is gone.
+The ones that matter are investing in direct relationships, proprietary data, and conversion mechanisms that don't depend entirely on attribution.
+Because attribution is no longer strong enough to carry the whole measurement model.

 The question isn't how to measure it.
 It's what you do when measurement becomes noise.